Vladimir Mashkov: Other activities

-He is a member of the party United Russia, and was a delegate at the XXII Congress of the Party.

 In 2011, at a festival of children's amateur doll theaters, named "Doll in Children's Hands" in Novokuznetsk, Siberia, Mashkov announced the establishment of the "Golden Lion" prize, named after Natalya Nikiforova (his mother).
 Prizes are given to those nominated Best Actor and Best Actress.
 The first award went to theater actress Galina Romanova, named an Honored Artist of Russia.

+Politics

+He is a member of the party United Russia, and was a delegate at the XXII Congress of the Party.
+He was a co-chairman of Putin's election headquarters during the 2024 presidential election.

-In February 2022, he expressed support for the ongoing 2022 Russian invasion of Ukraine in an Instagram post on his official page.
-On 18 March 2022, Mashkov spoke at Vladimir Putin's Moscow rally celebrating the annexation of Crimea by the Russian Federation from Ukraine and justifying the 2022 Russian invasion of Ukraine.
-Also he initiated the placement of military symbol Z on the front of the Oleg Tabakov Theatre.
+In February 2022, he expressed support for the Russian invasion of Ukraine in an Instagram post on his official page.
+On 18 March 2022, Mashkov spoke at Vladimir Putin's Moscow rally commemorating the annexation of Crimea from Ukraine and supporting the Russian invasion.

+In July 2022, the European Union imposed sanctions on Vladimir Mashkov in relation to the invasion.
+In 2024, a Ukrainian court sentenced Mashkov in absentia to ten years in prison for war propaganda and for encouraging the violation of Ukraine's territorial integrity.
+Authorities also confiscated his apartment in Odesa.